-In 2018, Montréal committed to develop 6,000 social and community housing units and 6,000 affordable housing units by the end of 2021.
+In 2018, Montréal committed to develop 6,000 social and community housing units and 6,000 affordable housing units before the end of 2021.
 It aims to reach these objectives through programs, tools and partnerships.

 This strategy is part of Montréal’s vision of an inclusive city in terms of housing.
 It has set the following objectives: